 3. Shoulder Press

-The shoulder press uses your anterior deltoids (This is the top front portion of your shoulders) and also strengthens your deltoids, triceps, and pecs.
+The shoulder press uses your anterior deltoids (The top front portion of your shoulders) and strengthens your deltoids, triceps, and pecs.
 These muscles play an important part in building your bench press, so strengthening them can help your case.

-By including this exercise in your routine, you'll build strength and stability, enhance your posture and shoulder structure, and strengthen your core.
+Including this exercise in your routine will build strength and stability, enhance your posture and shoulder structure, and strengthen your core.